Iron ore mining in Western Australia: Projects

 Plans by the Fortescue Metals Group to increase production from 39 million tonnes to 55 million tonnes through a US$220 million upgrade of the Cloud Break mine had to be abandoned in October 2009 because of funding difficulties through its Chinese investors.
 Instead, Fortescue decided to develop its Christmas Creek mine, at a cost of US$360 million, by building a mine and process plant there and linking it to its existing rail network.
 Christmas Creek is scheduled to produce 16 million tonnes of iron ore in its first year of operation.
 Fortescue plans to reach an annual production of 95 million tonnes of iron ore by 2012, downgraded from an earlier target of 120 million.

 At Cape Preston, CITIC Pacific Mining is currently, as of 2010, in the process of constructing a 27.6 million tonnes per annum magnetite iron ore mine, named the Sino Iron Project.

 Export

 China, in 2008–09, was the main importer of Western Australian iron ore, having taken 64 percent, or A$21 billion in value.
 Japan was the second-most important market with 21 percent, followed by South Korea with 10 percent and Taiwan with 3.
 In comparison, Europe is a small market for ore from the state, having taken only one percent of the overall production in 2008–09.
+By 2025–26, the China share of Western Australia's iron ore exports have increased to 86 percent, with South Korea and Japan both taking around 5 percent.